millibyte-products/ssr1pcb/README.md

 Replace motor if so.
 #### My motor spins initially, then just vibrates
 Check encoder magnet orientation.
 Incorrect orientation will cause unpredictable motor behavior.
 N/S poles must be orthogonal to encoder.
+#### My device is stuct in bootloader when connected to PD only
+This is a hardware bug.
+It is fixed in HWv1.4 or later.
+Users may remove C8 (on the underside, near the usb ports) at their own risk.
+Desolder the cap, or cut it, being careful not to damage the pads or traces.